fakemanoan/LineageOS-Releases/README.md

 5) Reboot (DO NOT INSTALL TWRP APP OR YOU WONT BE ABLE TO BOOT)

 # Gapps
 There are several options for gapps.
-We want ARM64 and Android 12.1
+We want ARM64 and Android 13

-- For OpenGapps, there is an "unofficial" google drive with updated 12.1 installers.
 - BitGapps works fine
 - MindTheGapps can be made to work by modifying the installer zip file.
 You can get a pre-modified one in this releases section also.